dwringer/a3system/README.md

         #include <include\mkcivs.hpp>
 ```

-To create an ambient civilian zone, place a Game Logic at the center and in
+To create an ambient civilian zone, place a named Game Logic at the center and
-its initialization field, put the following:
+in its initialization field, put the following:
 ```html
         _nil = [this,
                 <#-of-groups>,